 You may decide to set out who should receive your personal chattels in a letter of wishes.
 Although not legally binding, executors often welcome any guidance, practical suggestions and even reassurance that you can offer them in this way.
 While your executors can choose to ignore any or all of your wishes, most people find it difficult to ignore the deceased completely.

 When writing a letter of wishes, remember that if it conflicts with your Will in some respect, your Will is legally binding and takes precedence.
-Anything that you do not wish to leave to the discretion of your executors – perhaps the destination of a family heirloom – must be dealt with in your Will.
+Anything you do not wish to leave to the discretion of your executors – perhaps the destination of a family heirloom – must be dealt with in your Will.

 A letter of wishes is never a substitute for a Will, but it does have the advantage of allowing you to update it as often as you wish at little or no expense.
 But remember, it’s important to store your current letter of wishes with your Will.